These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 The Stichting FEJS international aims to create an international understanding among students of journalism, media and/or communication and young professionals interested in journalism.
 It does so by:

-5. Fostering and support the Satellites of the Association and the Bodies of the Association by means of advice
+- Fostering and supporting the Satellites of the Association and the Bodies of the Association by means of advice

 The Association is an independent forum and is not influenced by any governmental, political, religious nor commercial organisation.
 It is strictly a non-profit-making organisation.